Playbook: Creating Data-Defined Customer Personas

 - Service: When developing your personas, you may notice that certain personas submit a particular type of ticket or service request more often than others.
 If you find trends in the type and level of service needed by certain personas, you can use that insight to streamline support processes and proactively engage with customers using a clienteling solution to prevent issues in the first place.

-From the first touch to long after customers become loyal evangelists, brand engagements can be optimised based on the insight gleaned from your data-informed personas.
+From the first touch to long after customers become loyal evangelists, brand engagements can be optimized based on the insight gleaned from your data-informed personas.

 7. Continue to collect customer data to inform and evolve personas using surveys, clienteling technology, content engagements, and more.